gibbage/tavern-brawl-time/README.md

 Setup a `vendor` directory and symlink.
 ```
 mkdir -p node_modules/vendor
-ln -sr node_modules/moment node_modules/vendor/moment
+ln -s ../moment node_modules/vendor/moment
 ```

-I discovered looking through the [Pebble.js](pebble/pebblejs) repo that it includes Moment.js at runtime, but expects in the `vendor/moment` directory.
+I discovered looking through the [Pebble.js](https://github.com/pebble/pebblejs) repo that it includes Moment.js at runtime, but expects in the `vendor/moment` directory.
 Hence the weird symlink stuff above.

 ## Running the tests